sgbaird/honegumi/docs/index.md

 New to Bayesian optimization?
 Start with [A Gentle Introduction to Bayesian Optimization](https://youtu.be/IVaWl2tL06c) and explore our [concept guides](https://honegumi.readthedocs.io/en/latest/concepts.html) and [coding tutorials](https://honegumi.readthedocs.io/en/latest/tutorials.html) on key optimization principles.
 ```

 Real-world chemistry and materials science optimization tasks are complex!
 Noise, objectives, tasks, parameters, parameter types, and constraints riddle our optimization campaigns.
 However, applying state-of-the-art algorithms to these tasks isn't trivial, even for veteran materials informatics practitioners.
-Additionally, python libraries can be cumbersome to learn and use serving as a barrier to entry for interested users.
+Additionally, Python libraries can be cumbersome to learn and use serving as a barrier to entry for interested users.
 To address these challenges, we present Honegumi, an interactive script generator for materials-relevant Bayesian optimization using the [Ax Platform](https://ax.dev/).

 **Create your optimization script using the grid below!**
  Select options from each row to generate a code template.
 Hover over the **&#9432;** icons to get more information and see whether it’s a good choice.